Do you need to have a tooth extracted in Barcelona?

-Even though nowadays tooth extractions are less common, dental extraction is sometimes necessary to preserve the dental health of the patient.
+Even though today teeth are no longer routinely extracted, dental extraction is sometimes necessary to preserve the dental health of the patient.

-At Turó Park Dental Clinic in Barcelona, an entire team of specialist dentists are available to provide you with personalised treatments, and will explain the operation in detail, which is no longer a source of pain.
+At Turó Park Clinics in Barcelona, your dentist is there to explain the operation in detail, which is no longer a source of pain.

 Why get a tooth extraction?